JamesVeug/InscyptionZergMod/README.md

 - Bloodling - 1,1 with Brittle
 - Locus - 2,2 with Brittle
 - Infested Terran - 1,2 with Brittle and DrawCopy
-- Overlord - 0,4 with Flying and Magic Leap.
+- Overlord - 0,4 with Flying and Mighty Leap.
 Evolves into Overseer
 - Ultralisk - 2,6 with Armoured and Splash Damage
 - Roach - 2,2 with Regenerate.
 Evolves into Ravenger
 - Ravenger - 2,2 with Snipe